suit-wg/manifest-spec/draft-ietf-suit-manifest-02.md

 ## Manifest Parameters {#secparameters}

 Many conditions and directives require additional information.
 That information is contained within parameters that can be set in a consistent way.
-Parameters MUST only be:

-    1. Integers
-    2. Byte strings
-    3. Booleans

 This allows reduction of manifest size and replacement of parameters from one manifest to the next.
-Byte strings MAY contain CBOR-encoded objects.

 The defined manifest parameters are described below.